Aliases for TNIP2 Gene

 GeneCards Summary for TNIP2 Gene

 TNIP2 (TNFAIP3 Interacting Protein 2) is a Protein Coding gene.
 Diseases associated with TNIP2 include Rabies.
-Among its related pathways are Metabolism of proteins and Activated TLR4 signalling.
+Among its related pathways are Immune response IL-23 signaling pathway and Ovarian tumor domain proteases.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and polyubiquitin modification-dependent protein binding.
 An important paralog of this gene is TNIP1.

 UniProtKB/Swiss-Prot Summary for TNIP2 Gene